Edward Phillips (British Army officer): First World War

-Between the World Wars - India and the Middle East
+Between the wars

-He served in India from 1919-1923, including on the North West Frontier during the time of the Third Afghan War.
+Phillips served in India from 1919 to 1923, including on the North West Frontier during the time of the Third Afghan War.
 He received the Indian Army General Service Medal, with an Afghanistan North West Frontier 1919 clasp.
-He was a Temporary Major 4 November 1919 to 30 March 1923.
+He was a temporary major from 4 November 1919 to 30 March 1923.

 He received the General Service Medal but the record does not specify for which campaign.

-Promoted Temporary Major 4 November 1919 to 30 March 1923, although his role is not recorded.

-The period 1923 to 1928 is unclear, although he was promoted to a substantive Major on 31st July 1926.
+The period 1923 to 1928 is unclear, although he was promoted to a substantive major on 31 July 1926.

-He was serving in India 1928-1935, although he returned to the UK in 1933 via Malta, and in 1934 - February 1935 he was Medical Officer for the Equitation School, Sangor (south east of New Delhi), India.
+He was serving in India 1928–1935, although he returned to the UK in 1933 via Malta, and in 1934 – February 1935 he was Medical Officer for the Equitation School, Sangor (south east of New Delhi), India.
 An equitation school is a riding school, usually for cavalry troops.

 From 17 November 1935 he took over as CO of 4 Field Ambulance in Egypt and Palestine on which appointment he was promoted Lt-Colonel.

-He returned to India from 1936-1942, as Commanding Officer of British Military Hospital Jhansi (Uttar Pradesh, India). from 1936-1937, under ADMS for Meerut District and Delhi Independent Brigade Area, Eastern Command Col. S.G.S.Haughton, CIE, OBE, MD.
+He returned to India from 1936 to 1942, as Commanding Officer of British Military Hospital Jhansi (Uttar Pradesh, India). from 1936 to 1937, under ADMS for Meerut District and Delhi Independent Brigade Area, Eastern Command Col. S.G.S.Haughton.